magnus-ISU/GospelOfMagnus/gospel.md

 Matthew 26:71
 71 When he went out to the porch, another servant-girl saw him, and she said to the bystanders, "This man was with Jesus of Nazareth."

-Luke 22:58
-58 Someone else, on seeing him, said, "You also are one of them." ...

 John 18:25
 25 Now Simon Peter was standing and warming himself.
 They asked him, "You are not also one of his disciples, are you?" ...